honeycombio/refinery/README.md

 `sharder` determines which peer in a clustered Samproxy config is supposed to handle and individual trace.

 `types` contains a few type definitions that are used to hand data in between packages.

-`process` is not yet used, but is a placeholder for when (or if) Samproxy learns to modify the traces that it handles.
-Examples of processing that might take place: scrubbing fields, adding fields, moving fields from one span to another, and so on.